 What is your biggest weakness?

-This is a tricky one because you don’t want to say something boring like that you are a perfectionist or that you are your biggest critic.
+This is one of the most common tough interview questions.
+You don’t want to say something boring like that you are a perfectionist or that you are your biggest critic.
 “The hiring manager is looking for an honest answer and wants to see how self-aware you are of your weaknesses,” says Elise Gelwicks, founder of InternView, a Chicago-based firm that helps companies build internship programs.

 But you also don’t want to share something that is directly related to your performance on the job like if you are applying to be a breaking news reporter but you freeze up when you have a tight deadline.
 Instead, try to stick with something that isn’t related to the job but also sounds legit and focus on how you are working to improve it.
 If public speaking makes you nervous you could say: “Sometimes I get nervous before speaking to a crowd of people, but I started taking improv classes once a week and now I feel much more confident.”